 Unsure if your medical school essay is good enough?

 Should you talk about that "bad" grade on your transcript?

-If you’re confused about any of this you’re not alone.
+If you're confused about any of these you're not alone.

-I’ve worked with hundreds of premeds who all struggled with how to sum of their lives in 5,300 characters while at the same time making the strongest case of why they should be admitted to medical school.
+I've worked with hundreds of premeds who all struggled with how to live in 5,300 characters while at the same time making the strongest case of why they should be admitted to medical school.